 Here are a few do’s and don’ts if you get asked to a picnic.

 - Check the weather forecast before you go – our weather is unpredictable and can change before you say ‘Brits love their picnics’.

 - Bring a blanket or something to sit on that you don’t mind getting a bit dirty.

 - Get a phone number for your host.
 Things can change rapidy at a British picnic.

 - Ask your host if you need to bring food and drink.

 - If you don’t drink alcohol, bring your own juice or soda.

 - Mingle – you’ll most certainly meet new people.

 - Bring a guitar if you play.
-It always goes down well and be prepared to pass it around.
+It always goes down well, but be prepared to pass it around.

 - Put your rubbish in the bin when you leave.

 - Dress up.
 Picnics are casual events and you’re sitting on the ground.

 - Worry about being late.
 There’s no need to arrive exactly on time.